-At least 90% of string translation verified by someone deeply knowledgeable in Mattermost functionality and in the target language.
+- At least 90% of string translation verified by someone deeply knowledgeable in Mattermost functionality and in the target language.
 Languages at risk for ongoing maintenance can require a higher translation threshold closer to 100%.

-Up to 10% of translation may be out-of-date due to changes to English-language text since the last translation and review cycle.
+- Up to 10% of translation may be out-of-date due to changes to English-language text since the last translation and review cycle.

 Beta languages are listed in Account Settings > Display > Language appended with (Beta).

+- Translation has not yet reached Beta quality.
 An official language may be changed back to Beta or Alpha if the specified requirements are not met for a release.
 Similarly, Beta languages may be dropped back to Alpha.

-In order to ease the manipulation of strings like these with a special syntax (ICU as a reminder), a developer has created an online tool allowing to test an ICU string.
-This tool, called Online ICU Message Editor, is displayed as a live editor previewing how a string will appear in context.
+In order to ease the manipulation of strings like these with a special syntax (ICU as a reminder), a developer has created an online tool for testing ICU strings.
+This tool, called Online ICU Message Editor, is displayed as a live editor that previews how a string will appear in context.
 This tool has been reported by some members of our community as really helpful to translate strings containing an ICU syntax.
 Don't hesitate to use it.